-Blood Pressure, Bodybuilding, Crohns, Crossfit, Digestion, Environment, Health, Heart Disease, IBS, Irritable Bowel Disorder, Irritable Bowel Syndrome, Nutrition, Sports, Ulcerative Colitis, Sustainability.
+Blood Pressure, Bodybuilding, Crohns, Crossfit, Digestion, Environment, Health, Heart Disease, IBS, Irritable Bowel Disorder, Irritable Bowel Syndrome, sports Nutrition, Ulcerative Colitis, Sustainability.

 If something is in excess that doesn’t mean it is good for us!
-Lets talk about iron absorption with red meat compared to plant foods.
+Let’s talk about iron absorption with red meat compared to plant foods.
 Funny how people think just because something is more absorbable it should therefore be better for us.
 Heme iron and non-heme iron.
 There is a big difference.
-Heme iron is obviously from dead flesh (blood) and non heme from plant foods!
+Heme iron is obviously from dead flesh (blood) and non-heme from plant foods!

 Because the human body has no mechanism to rid itself of excess iron we have evolved to regulate this.
 Iron is absorbed through our intestines and if iron stores get too low the intestines know when to boost the absorption, if iron stores are too high then the intestines block the absorption to maintain us in the sweet spot!
 This also only works with the primary source of iron in the human diet from plant foods (non-heme).